orlox/stars_2024_2025/docs/src/11_questions.md

 these are purely numerical adjustments for the calculations in order to optimize the runtime of the simulation for the purpose of a lab.
 In reality you want to avoid relaxing the tolerance to which solutions are computed!

 Using your simulation, answer the following questions:
 - Through what evolutionary phases does this star go?
 What type of white dwarf is formed at the end?
-Accompany your discussion with an HR diagram.
+Accompany your discussion with an HR diagram, highlighting precisely some key evolutionary points and referring to them in your discussion.
 Take particular care in describing how helium is ignited.
 - Although no nuclear burning takes place in the outermost regions of the star, you will find the surface abundances of some heavy elements change significantly before any significant mass loss happens.
 What is the cause of this change?

+⏰ Time for the simulation: ~ 20mins in total ⏰

 ## IV.
 Iron-core collapse (4 points)